-So, your business has started recycling, good for you!
-Combined Resources can help you with the “nuts and bolts” part of recycling, but what about impact and the process of recycling?
+So, your business has started to recycle cardboard, good for you!
+Combined Resources can help you with the “nuts and bolts” part of recycling, but what about the impact and the process of recycling?
 Why is recycling so important and what really happens to our cardboard garbage after we drop it in the bin?
 Here are some facts and a run-down of what happens to your cardboard.

 Facts About Cardboard Recycling